Training a Surrogate Model from WarpX Data

 # Manual: Format data END

-def save_warpx_surrogate_data(dataset_fullpath_filename,
+def save_warpx_surrogate_data(

 diag_dir,